Seat Alhambra Camper

 ADAC rating 2.2/5 (lower = better)

-Alhambra & Sharan DIY camping conversions & other posts
+How to sleep in Alhambra & Sharan, DIY camping conversions & other posts

 This post will help you find out which car is better for camping – a Multivan vs Sharan?
 We are…